 I saw it as then this… now this..

-So… let us inquire as we go forth from FOCUS: Perspective within the EODC® platform – and continue to take the importance of ‘re-framing of perspectives’ with us.
+So, let us inquire and explore as we shift our perspectives and continue to understand the importance of ‘re-framing of perspectives’ within us.

 Q: What is the ‘value’ – no, that is not a good enough word here.
 What is the ‘power’ of taking the time to focus on, and shift / re-frame our ‘perspectives’ about ourselves, our organization, our business, and what is happening in our internal and external environments?

 Q: What is the value in experiencing what ‘shifting and re-framing’ one’s assumptions, beliefs and perspectives is like?
 What is that experience like?

 Q: What is the value, throughout the EOD® platform, to manifest ‘a different lens’ from which to create novel business forms, capabilities and approaches to deal with the rapidly changing issues, opportunities and challenges in an emerging, complex world.

 We leave this section with another quite interesting question to ponder:

 “When does information and knowledge become our inhibitor?”